nodejs/node-v0.x-archive/doc/api/zlib.markdown

     var zlib = require('zlib');

-This provides bindings to Gzip/Gunzip, Deflate/Inflate, and DeflateRaw/InflateRaw classes.
-Each class takes the same options, and is a readable/writable Stream.
+This provides bindings to Gzip/Gunzip, Deflate/Inflate, DeflateRaw/InflateRaw,
+as well as Adler32 and CRC32 classes.
+Each class is a readable/writable Stream, and each compressor/decompressor class takes the same options.

 ## Examples